 Speaking of the blade on the No products found., it’s a cobalt steel convex edged masterpiece.
 The steel is amazing from both the standpoint of overall sharpness and durability.
 In the never ending search for the perfect steel, blade steel makers have been dabbling at the atomic level with chemistry, crystal structure and the optimum blend of edge shape and cutting performance.
 The best steel can be neutered by a poor choice of grind, and a marginal steel can be given superpowers with the right shape and grind.
 But ultimately, one wants the the best of all worlds; the best steel with the best grind, and the best performance characteristics.
 And it seems the Fallkniven S1 Pro has come as close to this Goldilocks formula as anyone ever has.

 Fallkniven uses an enhanced convex grind on the Fallkniven S1 Pro as well as its other Pro blades.
 The convex grind is an advanced grind with no simple characteristics or ease of manufacturing which is why the convex grind is not a common option among knifemakers.
 The convex grind is a graceful arc from blade side to blade edge.
 Most designs transition the blade from flat side tapering linearly to a point where a sharper angle dives towards the absolute edge.
-It’s an effective strategy for 99% of the uses, but what about the 1% that really matter when it matters?
+It’s an effective strategy for 99% of the uses, but what about the No products found. when it matters?
 That’s where the convex edge shines.

 The heavy blade chops like a dream.
 A small dream, but one nonetheless.
 And the S1 Pro can slice all day long without a sharpener in sight.
 For a perfect sized knife, the No products found.as close to perfect as perfect can get.